-Management is responsible for the preparation of the consolidated financial statements that present fairly the consolidated financial position of United Medical Group CY PLC (the "Company") and its subsidiaries (collectively the "Group") as at 31 December 2021, and the consolidated results of its operations, cash flows and changes in equity for the year then ended, in compliance with International Financial Reporting Standards ("IFRS").
+The Board of Directors presents its consolidated management report together with the audited consolidated financial statements of United Medical Group CY Plc ("UMG", or the "Company") and its subsidiaries (collectively the "Group") for the year ended 31 December 2022.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union and the requirements of Cyprus Companies Law, Cap.
+113.